 Pursuant to Section 25.18 of the Texas Property Tax Code, the Childress County Appraisal District has established the following physical inspection plan to provide for the inspection of all property within the district at least once every three (3) years.
-The plan establishes a two-fold approach:
+The plan establishes a three-fold approach:

-1. Two-Year Cycle: The CAD is divided into two areas.
+1. Three-Year Cycle: The CAD is divided into three areas.
 Each year, all real residential, commercial, industrial, and personal property within one of the areas will be reappraised or physically inspected, data updated and photographed (personal property is not photographed), regardless of any ratio study/report findings.
+AREA ONE will be appraised for the 2023 tax year and AREA TWO will be appraised for the 2024 tax year.